 In some instances, a product’s marketing may be flawed either because it failed to make the consumers aware of the product’s dangers, or because there was insufficient information provided about the product, such as instructions on how to use it properly.
 In determining whether a manufacturer should have warned about certain dangers, the law focuses on the defendant’s knowledge of the product’s risks at the time of production or sale.

-Damages Available in a Defective Products Case
+What Damages are Available in a Defective Products Case?

 A DuBois defective products attorney could seek recovery on behalf of the claimant for the medical bills he or she incurred as a result of the accident.
 This includes both past and future expenses.